 Now, it's hard to pinpoint the exact year the crochet method—originally known as the latch hook method—became popular.
 Though, many hair forums mark the 1990s as the decade when crochet became a go-to hair styling technique.

 With platforms like YouTube and Instagram acting as digital hair classes, the crochet method has thousands of videos filmed by hairstylists and kitchen beauticians worldwide since the benefits are hard to miss, like shorter styling time and cost-effectiveness.
-Before I share crochet patterns you can try at home (or with your trusted stylist), let's talk about the importance of caring for your coils underneath your crocheted style to avoid breakage, matting, and an itchy scalp.
+Ahead, check out some of the most popular patterns for crochet braids.

 The micro-pattern is very similar to a traditional cornrow, but they require much smaller braids, hence micro in the name (which can be tedious for the stylist).
 When done right, though, the micro-pattern creates a flat base for hairstyles using straight hair.
 Seun's video provides a detailed tutorial on how to recreate her sleek look at home.